Have you got what it takes to be a researcher in the arctic tundra – a cold and barren landscape?

-Thanks to Heritage Lottery Funding, trusts, grants and donations from our supporters we have been able to create Arctic Adventure.
+Thanks to National Lottery Heritage Fund, trusts, grants and donations from our supporters we have been able to create Arctic Adventure.
 The site has been landscaped with new kettle pools created – iconic freeze-thaw water bodies found in tundra landscapes.
 The authentic tundra style research hut is now open.